vuejs/vue-loader/docs/en/options.md

   - For `html`, the result returned by the default loader will be compiled JavaScript render function code.

   - For `css`, the result will be returned by `vue-style-loader` which isn't particularly useful in most cases.
-Using a postcss plugin will be a better option.
+Using a PostCSS plugin will be a better option.

 ### postcss